citywright/RepData_PeerAssessment1/PA1_template.md

 imputedMed  <- median(idSum$steps)
 ```

-There are `r missing` missing values in the dataset.
+There are 2304 missing values in the dataset.

 A complete dataset was calculated by imputing values wherever there were missing
 step number values in the original dataset.
 The value used in place of missing